MarinaMartin/fostercareplaybook/docs/drafts/stop_using_gift_cards.md

 ---
-title: Stop Using Gift Cards for Stipends
+title: Give cash or prepaid cards for stipends
 description: Give cash or prepaid cards for stipends instead of store-specific gift cards like Target cards.

 layout: page